KunihiroS/debian-podman-devcontainer/README.md

 ## Limitations

-- Inside the container, Host GPU is not available because of podman-compose limitation.
+- Inside this container, Host GPU is not available because of podman-compose limitation.
+  GPU is available even in the container, however the combination between VSC extension and podman-compose is limited.

 ## ✨ Key Features